Brimonidine/timolol: Preclinical studies

 No carcinogenic effects were found with brimonidine tartrate in mice or rats.
 With timolol maleate, 300 mg/kg/day in rats (equivalent to about 42,000 times systemic exposure following the maximum recommended ocular dose in human [MRHOD]) was associated with significantly increased incidence of adrenal pheochromocytomas in a two-year study; in a lifetime study in mice, 500 mg/kg/day (equivalent to about 71,000 times systemic exposure following the MRHOD) but not 5 or 50 mg/kg/day (about 700 or 7,000 times systemic exposure following the MRHOD) of timolol maleate was associated with significantly increased incidence of benign and malignant pulmonary tumors, benign uterine polyps and mammary adenocarcinomas.

-Neither brimonidine tartrate nor timolol maleate was mutagenic in in vitro and in vivo studies.
+Neither brimonidine tartrate nor timolol maleate was mutagenic in vitro and in vivo studies.
 Reproduction and fertility studies in rats did not reveal any adverse effects on male or female fertility with brimonidine tartrate or timolol maleate.